Click on this photo

 ••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••

+From animation, he began working with actors.
+He designed sets for theatre and film.
+He directed plays then he moved on to direct and edit industrial films.
 After graduation, he landed freelance filmmaking assignments from Prudential, New Jersey Bell, The United Way, and The Sierra Club.

 West Orange is the unlikely home of the world's first motion picture studio—"The Black Mariah"—built by Thomas Alva Edison and the site of so many landmark motion pictures.
 John's maternal grandfather worked as a personal messenger boy to Thomas Edison in the 1910's (a unique perspective which figures prominently in his 1940's West Orange-based mystery novels).

-John is a member of the Mystery Writers of America and the author of six mystery novels.
-He has also written a biography, four children's histories, three non-fiction books, various magazine articles, and he is a recipient of several writing awards.
-He is the editor of an additional four titles and the ghost-writer of seven more.
+He is the author of eleven mystery novels.
+He has also written a biography, children's histories, non-fiction books, and various magazine articles.
+He is the editor and/or the ghost-writer of several more works of both fiction and non-fiction.
 His photographs and illustrations have been published both here and abroad.

-As a member of the Writers Guild of America, John has written the screenplays for Woden's Day (based on the British supernatural thriller, Dragon Under the Hill) and Michael for Amy International Productions in London; undertaken an adaptation of Scaramouche for Wolf Productions in Copenhagen; created screenplays from two of his own novels, Dead at the Box Office and Wind of Time, for Emmy Award-winning director Peter Brinckerhoff; consulted on the screen adaptations of a number of other novels; and served as a script doctor on numerous film and television projects.
+John has written the screenplays for Woden's Day (based on the British supernatural thriller, Dragon Under the Hill) and Michael for Amy International Productions in London; undertaken an adaptation of Scaramouche for Wolf Productions in Copenhagen; created screenplays from two of his own novels, Dead at the Box Office and Wind of Time, for Emmy Award-winning director Peter Brinckerhoff; consulted on the screen adaptations of a number of other novels; and served as a script doctor on numerous film and television projects.

 Always fascinated with history, his writing always contains some element of it.
 John is often contacted about historical correctness in scripts and, when budgets are minimal, how locations can be suitably cheated to recreate a particular time-frame.
 His expertise about the medieval world, especially the Vikings (a passion since childhood), is often tapped by other writers and filmmakers.

-Copyright © 2001–2008 John Dandola, Ltd.
+Copyright © 2001–2015 John Dandola, Ltd.

 All rights reserved.